Towyn Jones

 Josiah Towyn Jones (28 December 1858 – 16 November 1925) was a Welsh clergyman and Liberal Party politician.
 He was Member of Parliament (MP) for Carmarthenshire East and later for Llanelli.

 He was born in New Quay, Cardiganshire, and began work as a farm labourer aged 11.
 A year later he went to sea as a cabin boy, later working as a ship's cook and steward.

 In 1876 he entered the Presbyterian College, Carmarthen.
 In 1880 he became a Congregationalist minister at Dowlais near Merthyr Tydfil.
 In 1884 he began a 22-year spell as minister at Cwmamman in the Amman Valley, Carmarthenshire.
 At this time he was a close political associate of leading Welsh Liberals Tom Ellis and David Lloyd George.

 He married Mary Howells of Plas Cadwgan in the Swansea Valley in 1885 and they had two daughters.

+In the late 1880s he emerged as a critic of local Liberal MP David Pugh.
+For twenty years he acted as agent for Abel Thomas, Liberal MP for Carmarthenshire East.